-In this video, Attorney James A. Weaver covers military divorce.
+In this video, former attorney James A. Weaver covers military divorce.

 The military cannot grant you a divorce, and a JAG officer (military attorney) cannot represent you during a divorce.
 If you file for divorce in Virginia, only a Virginia-based attorney can represent you.